BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/usingPhysicsEngine.md

 scene.enablePhysics(new BABYLON.Vector3(0, -9.81, 0), new BABYLON.XXX());
 ```

-Calling this function will create a new BABYLON.PhysicsEngine object that will be in charge of handling the physics interactions.
+Calling this function will create a new `PhysicsEngine` object that will be in charge of handling the physics interactions.

 The physics engine is now enabled and is running during the render loop.